 How old is your dog, and how long have you had it?
-Did you get it as a puppy or was it an older rescue dog?
-Are you an older person and did you perhaps get an older dog because of thoughts about mortality.
-Whichever it is, you will have experienced the enormous pleasure that a dog can bring.
+Did you get it as a puppy or was it an older rescue animal?
+Are you an older person and did you perhaps get an older animals because of your thoughts about mortality.
+Whichever it is, you will have experienced the enormous pleasure that the animal can bring.
 And you will have also experienced the enormous pleasure that you can bring to your dog.

-When we say, how old is your dog, we think in years.
+When we ask how old a dog is, we think in years.
 But in a psychological sense, dogs vary, as we know.
 Of course, they get wiser as they get older, but some seem to be born wise, and some are anything but.

 Thinking back to when the two of you met, you probably remember the smell of its fur, the look in its eyes.
-Unless you got an older rescue, dog, then you may remember training it as a puppy, the look in its face, the happiness it gave you and the easy pleasure that you gave it.
+Unless you got an older rescue animal, then you may remember training it as a puppy, the look in its face, the happiness it gave you and the easy pleasure that you gave it.

-I’ve heard older people say they wouldn’t want a puppy because they wouldn’t want the dog to outlive them.
-They mean they are worried that the dog won’t be able to find another owner who will care for it as much the do
+I’ve heard older people say they wouldn’t want a puppy because they wouldn’t want their pet to outlive them.
+They mean they are worried that their pet won’t be able to find another owner who will care for it as much the do

 But then equally, the dog could find another owner who is terrific, and thinking otherwise is just worrying about something that might never happen.
 So why wouldn’t an older person get a puppy if they want to enjoy the dog’s young years?

 The card says “You’re 190 in dog years.”
 And you may be wondering how many human years that represents.
 Well, like all things in life it turns out to be a bit more complex than just divide by seven.
 That’s something that you may have heard some people say.
 I certainly have.